Polycarbonate Lens Material

 Anti-reflective coating

 Anti-Reflective (AR) Coating blocks reflections and glare.
 Think of the car headlamps behind you, or when you're looking at a computer screen.
-The glare and reflection will vanish!
+The glare and reflection will vanish with this upgrade.

 darkens in sunlight